Diet plays an important role in

 infections.
 Goat and sheep’s milk products are

-recommended as alternatives to diary products made of
+recommended as alternatives to dairy products made of

 moderation.